 Our cabinets will be flat front (slab) which is another functional/aesthetic decision.
 Functional, because we will be able to wipe them down with one swipe of a cloth.
 Aesthetic, because this is one of the "modern" elements that will contrast nicely with the texture of the countertop and backsplash.
 I'm planning on simple unlacquered brass ball knobs for hardware which will patina nicely over time.
 It also looks incredible with our cabinet paint color of choice—BM Revere Pewter.

 As of this moment, I'm planning on soapstone countertops (the island will have a waterfall edge) BUT I'm still doing my research.
 They aren't maintenance free and they do show wear and patina, so I'm just deciding if this is something that is a positive or a negative for me.
 Right now, soapstone countertops have won my heart.
-The back-up?
-Quartz that looks like soapstone.
-(No, it won't be as lovely, but it's cheaper and zero maintenance.)
+Another option is quartz that looks like soapstone.
+(This would be more budget-friendly plus quartz is zero maintenance.)

 Above the counters, I'm going with a natural zellige 4x4 tile which has a TON of texture and character, contrasting with a minimalist white oak floating shelf.
 The vent hood cover will also have very simple clean lines—we will frame it out and just paint it the same color as the walls (SW Alabaster, in case you're wondering.)